The Connectivity Crisis: Why Legacy Silos are Killing Your Margin

 Don't guess on your software-market-fit.
 Use our Solar ROI Calculator to model exact margin gains based on your install volume.

-Selecting software is 20% of the battle.
-Execution is 80%.
+Selecting software is 20% of the operation.
+Execution is the surgical bypass.
 A failed rollout creates team-wide cynicism that persists for years.
-Follow the Lumen Cutover protocol:
+Follow the Lumen Institutionalization protocol:

 The Final Selection Checklist